agt25/NodEd/README.md

 1. The app will start to download.
 2. Drag and drop the app to your Applications folder.

-   If seeing a warning pop-up such as "my-app.app" cannot be opened because the developer cannot be verified:

-1. Exit out of the warning sign.
-2. Go to your OS's settings (system preferences on macOS).
-3. Click on "Security & Privacy".
-4. Navigate to the left-most option: "General"
-5. Below **Allow apps downloaded from:** you should see a message *(e.g., my-app.app was blocked from use because it is not from an identified developer)*
-6. Click on **Open Anyway**
-7. If NodEd does not start on its own, click on my-app.app again, and the the program should run.

 <img width="1817" alt="9" src="https://user-images.githubusercontent.com/57548500/101727177-004ae580-3a82-11eb-9b71-ca9a38e9fd2c.png">